yesdevnull/Pingdom-for-Status-Board/README.md

 ### What's My Host's ID?

-Log into [MyPingdom](https://my.pingdom.com) then for each host you want to check, to go the "Edit Check" for each host then copy the ID from the address bar (see image below)
+Log into [My Pingdom](https://my.pingdom.com) then for each host you want to check, to go the "Edit Check" for each host then copy the ID from the address bar (see image below)

 ![Edit Check](http://www.yesdevnull.net/wp-content/uploads/2014/01/Edit_Check.png)

+### How Do I Get An API Key?
+Check out the Pingdom API's [Authentication](https://www.pingdom.com/features/api/documentation/#authentication) section for further instructions.

 ### U.S. Date Stamps

-If you're a citizen  of the U.S. and would prefer your datestamps in MM/DD form, please add a variable to the query string called ```us``` with the value of ```true```.
+If you're a citizen  of the U.S. and would prefer your date stamps in MM/DD form, please add a variable to the query string called ```us``` with the value of ```true```.
 For example:

 ```
 http://pretendco.com/path/to/pingdom.php?us=true